thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 TextField({ id: 'username-id', placeholder: 'USERNAME', visible: true }).exists();
 ```

-The filters available are defined by each interactor, so look at the source code for the built-in interactors to know what is available.
-For example, if you take a look at the [TextField source code](https://github.com/thefrontside/interactors/blob/v0/packages/html/src/definitions/text-field.ts), you'll see that the TextField interactor provides two filters.
-In addition, TextField inherits all of the properties of the [FormField interactor](https://github.com/thefrontside/interactors/blob/v0/packages/html/src/definitions/form-field.ts) and [HTML interactor](https://github.com/thefrontside/interactors/blob/v0/packages/html/src/definitions/html.ts).
+The filters available are defined by each interactor, so look at the source code for the predefined interactors to know what is available.
+For example, if you take a look at the [TextField source code](https://github.com/thefrontside/interactors/blob/main/packages/html/src/definitions/text-field.ts), you'll see that the TextField interactor provides two filters.
+In addition, TextField inherits all of the properties of the [FormField interactor](https://github.com/thefrontside/interactors/blob/main/packages/html/src/definitions/form-field.ts) and [HTML interactor](https://github.com/thefrontside/interactors/blob/main/packages/html/src/definitions/html.ts).

 ## Actions